catipamula/catipamula/README.md

 👨‍💻 Explore my projects and contributions on GitHub: **https://github.com/catipamula**

-💡 Passionate about designing scalable applications and solving real-world problems using **Python, Django, Flask, MySQL, HTML, CSS, JavaScript, OpenAPI and Huggigng Face **.
+💡 Passionate about designing scalable applications and solving real-world problems using **Python, Django, Flask, MySQL, HTML, CSS, JavaScript, OpenAPI, and Hugging Face**.

 💬 Feel free to connect with me for discussions on **Python Development, Web Development, AI, and Machine Learning**.